 - 1. Title page: Including name and college - 2.
 Copies of the college and department criteria statements. - 3.
 Curriculum vitae: Include the most current vita of the candidate. - 4.
 Scholarship of Teaching: Summary of documentation of teaching effectiveness (i.e., student and peer evaluations; please do not include all of the candidate's prior teaching evaluations).
 If such information is not available please provide a summary of other documentation of the candidate's teaching effectiveness, such as a review of speaking engagements and guest lectureships, letters from the candidate's peers that address teaching effectiveness, or a summary of follow-up phone calls made to further document teaching effectiveness. - 5.
 External letters: Dossiers shall include a minimum of four external letters.
 Letters of reference that were used in the search process may be acceptable; all should address the candidate's qualifications for tenure.
 Administrators are expected to consult with the chair of the unit's promotion and tenure committee to make the determination of whether additional letters should be requested.
+The unit's standard practice for soliciting external writers should be utilized and similar to the selection of external writers for promotion and tenure reviews during the normal cycle, external letters should be written by letter writers who are external to Penn State and at a higher rank than the candidate.

-External letters should be written by letter writers who are external to Penn State. - 6.
-Statements of evaluation and recommendations on department/college letterhead from: - a.
+- 6. Statements of evaluation and recommendations on department/college letterhead from: - a.
 The department promotion and tenure review committee - b.
 The department head. - c.
 The college, campus review committee, Dickinson Law, Penn State Law, or the University Libraries review committee - d.
 Dean of the College or Chancellor.
-For immediate tenure reviews at Great Valley and the University College, the campus chancellor and the Vice President for Commonwealth Campuses.